arangodb/docs/3.5/indexing-ttl.md

 As `expireAfter` was set to 0, the document will count as expired when wall clock time has reached the timeout.

-It should be intuitive to see that the `expireDate` can be differently per document.
+It should be intuitive to see that the `expireDate` can be different per document.
 This allows mixing of documents with different expiration periods by calculating their expiration dates differently in the client application.